kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

+* the current status of fisheries is bad and declining. managing effort has not resulted in recovery of stocks
+* Marine Protected Areas, specifically non-take reserves have been offered as a solution and show to be effective, however questions of their broader effect remain.
+* There are few examples of reduced fishing effort in which effort reduction was not tied to reductions in resource abundance.
+* The Gulf of Mexico shrimp fishery is one such example.
+A previously dominant fishery which has been greatly reduced due to economnic rather than biological mechanisms.
+* Here we examine the relative impact of environmental and anthropogenic disturbance on the demersal nekton community of the Gulf of Mexico.
+	1. what is the relationship between changes in fishery extractive activities and community and populations dynamics.
+	2. What role does secondary eutrophicaion and hypoxia have to do with overall community change?

 ##Introduction: (5 paragraphs)

+@Tremblay-Boyer2011modeling - "Modelling the effects of fishing on the biomass of the world's oceans from 1950 to 2006"
+	-start with a focus on the effects of

+What is the efficacy of catch reductions?
+@Mora2009management - "Management effectivness of the worlds marine fisheries"
+	-Does lowering catch limits work> ie there is limited evidence of the efficacy of lowering fishing effort.
+@Worm2012fugture - "The future of fish"
+	-should have some useful stuff for this

+@Caddy2001review
+?? @Smith2005autopsy - "Autopsy your deasd...and living: a proposal for fisheries science..."
+	-Not sure how effective this will be

+A number of studies based on marine reserves have found biomass recovery
+@Aburto-Oropeza2011large - "Large recovery of fish biomass in a no-take marine researve"

+@Lester2009biological - "Biological efffects within no-take marine researves:..."
+	-

+But few findings have ever shown that fishing effort reduction could not only to target species but to the entire community including incidental catch species.

 Paragraph One
 Introduce some large theoretical frame work for ecosystem response to disturbance.
 Not hysteresis but improvement or maturation something.
 	How about ecosystem based management